 Even though you’re not at work 24/7, that does not mean you shouldn’t represent your company 24/7.
 You can still be who you are but make sure you take time to fully represent your company’s brand.
 This can be as simple as updating your social media profiles with information and content that pertains to what your company does.
 You are the leader of your company, so showing who you are should be the same thing as showing what your company is about.

 Good communication is key to running a strong, efficient company.
 The most important thing to remember is that communication should not be a one-way street.
-The head of a company who communicates to their employee is a boss but one who communicates with their employees is a leader.
+The head of a company who communicates with their employee is a boss but one who communicates with their employees is a leader.

 Communicating with your employees means having an open conversation.
 Talk with them.
 When you have good two-way communication with your employees, you start to understand them.
 When you understand your employees, you know how to work with them.
 People work in so many different ways.
 If you see that an employee is struggling, you may want to take them aside to speak privately.
-Try to understand what they’re struggling with and offer to help anyway that you can.
+Try to understand what they’re struggling with and offer to help in any way that you can.
 The act of you taking time out of your day to have this conversation with them may be exactly what they needed.

 Get to know all the people who work for you to understand what motivates them.
 If you do this, not only will you get the most productivity possible from your team, but you will have their respect as well.

 It is difficult to follow a leader who can’t admit that they are wrong or that they need help.
 Show some humility as a leader.
 If you are having a moment of doubt, ask your team for help.
-Let them know that even you, their boss, needs the help of the whole team.
+Let them know that even you, their boss, need the help of the whole team.
 Seeing this will encourage all of your employees to seek help when they are unsure of something.

 The quickest way to make a mistake is by not asking for help when you know you need it.
 Everyone has their strengths in certain areas but it is important to know what your weaknesses are so that you know when to ask for help.
 When you ask questions, you learn and when you learn, you become wiser.